Major neurological events following foam sclerotherapy. | Canada Hyperbarics Skip to main content

 What They Found

-They found two cases of severe neurological alterations, specifically transient ischemic attack (TIA) and cerebrovascular accident (CVA), after foam sclerotherapy.
+They found two cases of severe neurological alterations, specifically transient ischaemic attack (TIA) and cerebrovascular accident (CVA), after foam sclerotherapy.
 In both instances, unknown atrial communications led to foam emboli, with one case resolving spontaneously and the other requiring hyperbaric oxygen therapy.

 Canadian Relevance